 Cocido was a staple in our family meals.
-We usually made a simpler version of the Madrilenian cocido stew or sometimes the Andalusian one.
+We usually made a simpler version of the Madrilenian cocido stew, but most of the time we favored making the Andalusian recipe.

-We didn’t use cabbage, but it still had that familiar cocido flavor.
-I’ve always thought it tastes exceptional with tocino añejo (aged pork fat), even though that’s not a standard ingredient in the Madrid version.
+We didn’t use cabbage, but it still had that familiar flavor of cocido.
+I’ve always thought it tastes exceptional with tocino añejo (aged pork belly), which goes into the Andalusian cocido stew.
+An ingredient usually not used in the Madrid version.

-What I love about the stew is how natural and wholesome it feels, and if there's meat and broth left you could make tasty cocido croquettes
+What I love about the stew is how natural and wholesome it feels.
+If there's meat and broth left, you could stretch it to make tasty cocido croquettes.

 It’s one of the most honest, traditional dishes you can find in Spanish cooking.
 There are countless versions across Spain, and honestly, I haven’t tried them all.
-I know the Madrilenian and Andalusian cocido stews well—and of course, the versions we made at home.
+I know the Madrilenian and Andalusian cocido stews well, and of course, our own versions.

 Two I still want to try are:

-I’m sure there are plenty more worth exploring, but for now, I stick with the ones I know best.
+I’m sure there are plenty more worth exploring, but for now, I stick with these.
 While cocido is considered a classic winter dish, I never hesitated to enjoy it in the middle of summer.

 Why would I?
-It’s rich, hearty, packed with protein and calories—perfect fuel for anyone who lives an active life.
+It’s rich, hearty, packed with protein and nutrients, perfect fuel for anyone active.

 Let's Make a Healthful Madrilenian Cocido Stew!